SuleimanFarah/sunpy/SunPy-Proposal-for-Enhancements-(SPE).md

 # Acceptance Process
 A SPE must be accepted by a majority of the sunpy core as well as a majority of the sunpy maintainers.

+# SPE Template

+## Header
+Author(s): First Last, First Last
+Contact Email: me@myemail.org
+date-creation: YYYY-MM-DD
+date-last-revision: YYYY-MM-DD
+type: standard/process
+status: accepted/rejected

+## Abstract
+A short description of the SPE including a statement of the problem the SPE is seeking to solve